Simonvargas/DynamicForm/README.md

 5. Due to time constraint, code is not organized.
 Components folder should be created and the code should have been spread out via different components for more readability.

-6. When form is submitted, application submitted should be rendered or redirected somewhere.
+6. When form is submitted, "application submitted" should be rendered or redirected somewhere.

 7. Error handling can be added via frontend to prevent the user from proceeding to the next step and informing them what to fix.